This post was made in collaboration with Frontier Co-op. All opinions are my own. Thank you for supporting the brands that support Well and Full!

 If so, it would explain a lot.
 It would explain why some of the best songs ever written are love songs.
 It would explain why a thoughtful, handwritten note could mean so much to someone.
 It would explain why the scarf your Grandma knit for you is so much fuzzier and cozier than all your other scarves.
 And, it would explain why food cooked with love – cooked with purpose – tastes so much better.

 I made these turmeric-spiced chickpeas and lime couscous with one of my very best friends, who you might have seen in my nomcasts every once in a while.
-I’ve said before that my favorite people to cook for are my friends and boyfriend, and this was no exception.
+I’ve said before that my favorite people to cook for are my friends, and this was no exception.
 It actually turned out to be one of my most favorite things I’ve ever made.

 So today, I invite you to Cook with Purpose – to gather up your friends, family, significant other, whoever – and cook for them with love.
 No matter what you make, it will taste amazing – I promise.

 A few notes about the recipe – This recipe features Frontier Co-op’s organic, fair-trade turmeric and black pepper (two of my favorite spices).
 The turmeric comes from Sri Lanka, grown on a small farming cooperative.
 I’m proud to say that Frontier Co-op provided this collective with a $25,000 grant to build an organic training center, where the farmers can learn about sustainable farming practices.
 Which begs the question – does farming with purpose produce a superior product?
 I would argue that it does.

 - 1 15- oz Can Chickpeas or 1 1/2 Cups